Progressive pro-life group launches, says 'abortion-industrial complex' puts profits over people

 Planned Parenthood and others have maintained that abortion is a "fundamental human right" that serves a vital part of women's health care.

-But Kay Sellous, who volunteers for PAAU, presented an alternative view, arguing that unborn children and their mothers should both receive care – following an ethic of equality for all humans.
-Sellous says her online activism includes trying to persuade people on left-leaning platforms like Twitch.
+But Kay Fellows, who volunteers for PAAU, presented an alternative view, arguing that unborn children and their mothers should both receive care – following an ethic of equality for all humans.
+Fellows says her online activism includes trying to persuade people on left-leaning platforms like Twitch.

-"Left-leaning people are very pro-humanity and they are very active in talking about human rights violations," Sellous said.
+"Left-leaning people are very pro-humanity and they are very active in talking about human rights violations," Fellows said.
 "It's just [that] up to this point that conversation has excluded unborn people."

 CLICK HERE TO GET THE FOX NEWS APP